Requesting Accommodations (Disability Services)

 4. The Accommodations Coordinator will determine appropriate accommodations through an interactive process.

-5. Students may access their accommodations list or memo by viewing Student Accommodations in Self-Service.
+5. Once approved, students may access their accommodations list or memo by viewing Student Accommodations in Self-Service.

 6. Instructors will be notified by email and will be able to access the student accommodation memo via the class roster in WebAdvisor or Self-Service.

-9. Contact the Accommodations Coordinator if problems arise regarding the provisions of your accommodations.
+8. Students should contact the Accommodations Coordinator if problems arise regarding the provisions of accommodations.

 Additional Important Points: